 I am passionate about the power of self practice, and wishes to instil within students the foundational structures they need to continue and grow their own practice.
 I believe that yoga has the power to bring strength and calm to our lives, both on and off the mat, and I aim to provide an inclusive and accessible space to explore our bodies and breath.
 My classes are upbeat, fun and designed to help you learn more about yourself and about the practice of yoga.

-Kat teaches Beginners Yoga on Mondays from 18:15 - 19:15 with Edinburgh Community Yoga at Beetroot Sauvage Wellness Centre.
+Kat teaches Beginners Yoga on Mondays from 18:15 - 19:15 and Hatha Yoga on Mondays from 19:30 - 20:30 with Edinburgh Community Yoga at Beetroot Sauvage Wellness Centre.

 With a background in nursing in a wide variety of settings including working in a maximum security prison in Glasgow and 2 years living in India, Lorraine has developed a strong awareness of the connection between emotional and physical health.
 In 2006 while travelling in South Asia Lorraine began practising yoga and meditation regularly.
 Since moving to Edinburgh in early 2012 Lorraine has developed a committed Ashtanga practice with consistent teachers.
 Lorraine has never forgotten that going to a yoga class can be an intimidating experience.
 With this in mind she takes a friendly approach to teaching, encouraging students to allow yoga to fit their bodies rather than make their bodies fit yoga postures.
 Her main focus is to give students the opportunity to experience the positive effects of connecting the mind and body through the practice of yoga.